dwave-examples/circuit-fault-diagnosis/README.rst

   A = 7; B = 4; P = 35
   A = 4; B = 7; P = 35

-Four faulty components, which is the maximum number of faulty components for a minimum fault diagnosis for this circuit, lead to five incorrect bits in the product's six bits in this case (one of many such cases):
+Four faulty components, whi../ch is the maximum number of faulty components for a minimum fault diagnosis for this circuit, lead to five incorrect bits in the product's six bits in this case (one of many such cases):